The AA7BQ Shack - HRD 6.0 with a Flex 5000A radio running on Windows 7 x64, and a Mac Pro 2008 main system.

 In addition to ham radio, my main hobbies include flying airplanes, playing the guitar, programming, electronic swapmeets and a lot of other stuff that I can't afford.
 It's a good thing that Arizona doesn't have a seashore otherwise I'd have to buy a boat.
 It's amazing how many people here in Phoenix have boats, especially since we're many hundreds of miles from the coast, but I digress...

 I got my private pilot's license at age 30 in Colorado Springs, Colorado, in an airplane that was way too small (a Piper Tomahawk) at an airfield that was way too high (6000 feet msl).
-Today, I hold a CFII rating from 1999 until 2014 but gave up instructing after several years of inactivity.
+I held a CFII rating from 1999 until 2014 but gave up instructing after several years of inactivity.
 I really enjoyed instructing however it's not an occupation that that I could ever afford at this age.
 Today, I hold a multiengine commercial instrument rating.
 I'm a lurking member of the EAA (Local Chapter 1217), the Civil Air Patrol (CAP) and the AOPA.
 Despite my ratings experience, I've only accumulated about 600 hours of flying time over the years and hae never owned an airplane.
 I will always love them, however.

 I first got interested in radio back in the early 70's when there was a lot of cheap used (tube type) CB gear to be had.
 I got my CB license held the callsign KEU2408.
 I got bored with CB very quickly and within a year I was off the air for good.
 I did have an interest in ham radio at the time but could not get interested enough to sit down and learn the Morse code.